Shortjaw Leatherjack

 Shortjaw Leatherjack, Oligoplites refulgens.
 Fish caught from coastal waters off Mazatlán, Sinaloa, October 2021.
 Length: 28 cm (11 inches).
 Catch, photograph and identification courtesy of Bart, The Netherlands (worldangler.eu).

 The Shortjaw Leatherjack, Oligoplites refulgens, is a member of the Jack or Carangidae Family, and is known in Mexico as piña flaca.
-There are six global members of the genus Oligoplites, of which three are found in Mexican waters, two in the Pacific and one in both the Atlantic and the Pacific Oceans.
+There are six global members of the genus Oligoplites, of which four are found in Mexican waters, one in the Atlantic and three in the Pacific Ocean.

 The Shortjaw Leatherjacks has a very compressed elongated body with a depth that is 19% to 23% of standard length.
 They are silvery in color with yellow tinges around their throat, dark anal and dorsal fins, and yellow caudal and pectoral fins.
 Their head has a pointed snout and a small mouth that ends before the rear margin of the eyes and has two distinct rows of teeth.
 Their anal fin has 2 standalone spines followed by 1 spine and 19 to 22 rays and is followed by 11 to 15 semi-detached finlets and is equal in length to the second dorsal fin; their caudal fin is deeply forked with a slender base; their dorsal fin has 4 or 5 standalone spines followed by 1 spine and 19 to 21 rays and is followed by 11 to 15 semi-detached finlets; and, their pectoral fins are short.
 They have 6 to 8 gill rakers on their upper arch and 19 to 22 on their lower arch.
 Their body is covered with needle-shaped scales and has no scutes.
 Their lateral line is arched over the pectoral fins but generally straight.